 Right around March, my body starts craving fresh, raw veggies.
 We are pretty seasonal eaters in our house, so with the winter comes less variety to my veggie rotation – and I think that is a good thing.
 Cooked veggies (with friendly fats like butter) are easier on our guts to digest, and it is good to give our bodies a break from foods while we rotate with the seasons!
-Come spring – bring on the salads…especially this Asian spring slaw salad.
+Come spring – bring on the salads…especially this Asian salad.

-I am a big time Asian cuisine fan and a couple of years ago I put a twist on my Thai peanut sauce and made a salad dressing – it is one of my favorites and it really dresses up this slaw type salad so nice!
+I am a big-time Asian cuisine fan and a couple of years ago I put a twist on my Thai peanut sauce and made a salad dressing – it is one of my favorites and it really dresses up this slaw type salad so nice!

 This salad makes a fantastic lunch since it is filled with satiating friendly fat from the dressing.
 You can add chopped nuts/seeds or chicken/tuna to your bowl for added protein if you want as well.

-- 2 large carrots, julienne peeled
+- 2 carrots julienne, peeled

-- ½ diakon radish, julienne peeled
+- ½ daikon radish julienne, peeled

-- 1 cucumber, julienne peeled
+- 1 cucumber julienne, peeled

-- ¼ head purple cabbage, sliced thin (green cabbage works too if you can’t find the purple)
+- ¼ head purple cabbage sliced thin

-- 2-3 stalks green onions, chopped
+- 2-3 stalks green onions chopped

 - Put the dressing in the bottom of your salad bowl.